No peace until Russia’s goals in Ukraine achieved, says Putin

 Russia, however, has also made no tangible progress since capturing the city of Bakhmut at heavy cost in May.
 It occupies about a sixth of Ukraine’s territory but does not fully control any of the four Ukrainian regions it claimed last year as part of Russia.

+On the ongoing war and relations with the West, Putin said: “The unbridled desire to creep towards our borders, taking Ukraine into NATO, all this led to this tragedy … They forced us into these actions.”

+Meanwhile on Russia’s relations with China, he said, “the level of our ties with China is at an all-time high”.

-Putin also said it was important that United Nations mechanisms, such as the veto power of permanent member states of the Security Council, remained in place.
+Putin also said it was important that United Nations mechanisms, such as the veto power of permanent member states of the UN Security Council, remained in place.

 Asked by a Turkish journalist about the humanitarian crisis in Gaza, he said he hoped to meet Turkish President Recep Tayyip Erdogan in early 2024.